yvelikova/axway-open-docs/content/en/docs/cass_admin/cassandra_bestpractices.md

 2. Delete all swap entries in `/etc/fstab` to ensure that swap is not enabled again when the machine is restarted.

-#### Disable Logging to Standard-Out
+#### Disable logging to stdout

-Using default configuration logs are also written to standard out which adds extra load to the pipe.
-In a production requirement we recommended to disable the Standard-Out Logging-Appender.
-In file `conf/logback.xml` around line 92 disable or remove the following line:
+In a production environment, it is recommended to disable the stdout logging appender because the default Cassandra configuration writes logs to stdout, which adds extra load to the pipe.

+To disable the stdout logging appender, edit the `conf/logback.xml` file and delete the following line:

   ```
   <appender-ref ref="STDOUT" />